 “I coordinate cycles for one doctor, so I spend a lot of time getting to know the patients and their families; there’s a lot of continuity,” Connie explains.
 “I try to make everyone feel special.
-Each patient deserves my full attention and to know that I’m focused her, not the patients coming after her.”
+Each patient deserves my full attention and to know that I’m focused on her, not the patients coming after her.”

 Supporting her daughter through egg donation

 In 2019, when Connie’s daughter, Jordan, approached her about wanting to become an egg donor, she immediately referred Jordan to Egg Donor Solutions (EDS).
-“I’ve always been impressed with the attention to detail and the follow ups when working with EDS,” Connie says.
+“I’ve always been impressed with the attention to detail and the follow-ups when working with EDS,” Connie says.
 “They give the same attention to both parties [intended parents and egg donors] during the process, which is not all that common.
 I wanted to know that someone would be looking out for Jordan’s best interests, as well as the intended parents.
 I knew I could trust EDS with my daughter.”

-Connie supported Jordan throughout her egg donation cycle, giving her injections, accompanying her to monitoring appointments (which she was able to do at OU) and traveling with her to Fort Worth, Texas for the initial visit with the intended parents’ physician and the egg retrieval.
+Connie supported Jordan throughout her egg donation cycle, giving her injections, accompanying her to monitoring appointments (which she was able to do at OU), and traveling with her to Fort Worth, Texas for the initial visit with the intended parents’ physician and the egg retrieval.

 “We did the whole thing together,” Connie says.
-“I’m glad Jordan wanted me to be part it and that I got to be there for her.”
+“I’m glad Jordan wanted me to be part of it and that I got to be there for her.”